carmour/d-bot/README.md

 <h2>Further Action</h2>

 This is an ongoing project.
 I have plans to implement:
-- Simple user/bot interaction, enabling users to request
+- Simple user/bot interaction, enabling users to request specific data
 - Database for storing activity data to compile leaderboards, store data for future reference